Family of Barack Obama: Hussein Onyango Obama (c. 1895–1975)

 "When he returned to Alego he was very thin and dirty.
 He had difficulty walking, and his head was full of lice."
 For some time, he was too traumatized to speak about his experiences.
 His wife told his grandson Obama: "From that day on, I saw that he was now an old man."
 Onyango was permanently scarred, suffering pain and requiring assistance in moving until his death.
 Although previously he had worked closely with the British, Onyango became bitterly anglophobic after his experiences in Kamiti Prison.
 According to his third wife, Sarah, Onyango had converted from tribal religion to Roman Catholicism early in life.
 When Seventh-day Adventist missionaries visited the Kendu Bay area many people were baptized into the church, including Onyango.
 When he later converted to Islam, he took the first name Hussein.
 She said that he passed on the name of Hussein to his children, but not the religion.
 Onyango is sometimes referred to as Mzee Hussein Onyango Obama.
 The word mzee (meaning "elder") is a Kenyan honorific.
-And to this day the Obama family in Kenya is divided between Seventh-day Adventists and Muslims.
+To this day the Obama family in Kenya is divided between Seventh-day Adventists and Muslims.